Did Justin Jefferson burn you last year? You might be tempted to go RB-or-bust to open this year’s draft, but that rigid plan could burn you again.

 The metrics that have the highest year-over-year correlation to fantasy points for WRs are:

-Eight of the top 10 WRs in fantasy points per game last year ranked among the top 10 in targets per game.
+Eight of the top 10 WRs in fantasy points per game last year ranked among the top 10 in targets per game (among WRs playing 5+ games).

 On the other side, TD percentage has the lowest correlation.
 And receiving TDs per game isn't very predictive.

-We can use this information to identify undervalued WRs to target.
-Let’s look at Jakobi Meyers, for example.
-Here’s how he ranked last season among WRs who participated in 5+ games:
+We can use that to spot undervalued WRs such as Zay Flowers.
+Here's how he ranked last season among WRs who played 5+ games:

-His lack of TDs has contributed to pushing his ADP down outside the top 40 WRs, even though he profiles closer to a WR2 in many areas.
+His low TD total has helped push his ADP outside the top 15 WRs, even though he looks closer to a WR1 in many of the areas that matter most.

-This is why we are higher on Meyers in our rankings than the consensus.
+This is why we're higher on Flowers in our rankings than the consensus.

 Want a tool that highlights values vs. ADP?